rafi/notebook/containers/develop-with-containers.md

 called `acme-python` as the host.
 This utilizes Docker's DNS server and load-balancing and will match our Python container internal network IP.

-## What Have We Learned
+## Lessons Learned

 * Containers can improve our development work-flow.
 From dependency isolation and caching, to spinning up complex distributed application schemas locally.
-* Leveraging Docker caching layers can be a tremendous time-saver.
+* Leveraging Docker cache layers is a tremendous time-saver.
+Puritans won't argue otherwise in aspect of day-to-day development.
-* Combining `RUN` commands in the project's `Dockerfile` and cleaning garbage _in the same line_ can reduce image size significantly.
+* Combining `RUN` commands in the project's `Dockerfile` and cleaning garbage _in the same line_ will reduce image size significantly.
 * Using a `docker-compose.yml` file in a every project introduces a reproducible set of distributed 3rd-party services your project needs during development.
-New developer ramp-up time decreases dramatically, and other teams can quickly spawn your project up for usage only.
+New developer ramp-up time decreases dramatically, and other teams will quickly spawn your project up to freely _use_.
 * Containers are not only for production.
-They offer a separate dimension of abilities & features that can be proved worthy for development & debugging.
+They offer a separate dimension of abilities & features that can prove worthy for development & debugging cycles.
 * `make` is an extremely popular build automation tool pre-installed in many Unix environments.
 It can also be used as a shortcut recipe for installing, building, and distributing in each project as a `Makefile` file.